dortania/OpenCore-Install-Guide/installer-guide/mac-install.md

 ![Empty EFI partition](../images/installer-guide/mac-install-md/base-efi.png)

-## Now with all this done, head to [Setting up the EFI](../installer-guide/opencore-efi.md) to finish up your work.
+## Now with all this done, head to [Setting up the EFI](../installer-guide/opencore-efi.md) to finish up your work